armory/docs-cdaas/content/en/deployment/strategies/blue-green.md

 ---
-title: "Blue/Green Deployment Strategy"
+title: "Blue/Green Deployment Strategy Guide"
 linkTitle: "Blue/Green"
 weight: 5
 description: >
-  Learn how to configure a blue/green strategy shifts, which traffic from the running version of your app to a new version of your app based on conditions you set.
+  Learn how to configure a blue/green strategy in Armory CD-as-a-Service.
+A blue/green strategy shifts traffic from the running version of your app to a new version of your app based on conditions you set.
 categories: ["Deployment", "Guides"]
 tags: ["Deploy Strategy", "Blue/Green", "Kubernetes"]
 ---